atechnology-company/standpoint/README.md

 ### things i need done

 - saving tierlist as images
+- items can belong to groups which show in statistics and you can choose to see only certain groups
 - algorithmic feed and comments
 - half redesign -- in progress
 - change image api